 Towards the back of the alley is a large collaborative mural called the Solidarity Project by Singaporean crew RSCLS with an Indonesian crew in 2013.

 Looking for more street art in Singapore?
-Read a little about the evolution of street art in Singapore or check out my other street art hunting posts for Chinatown, Kampong Glam and Little India.
+Read a little about the evolution of street art in Singapore or check out my other Singapore street art posts in various neighbourhoods.
 I also run @singaporestreetart on Instagram and have many other street art guides to other cities in the world.